Iceland Scenic Trails Hiking Tour

 - Fully-escorted, 8-day tour with a local guide

-- 9 nights’ accommodations in four star hotels and local countryside hotels with private facilities including 9 breakfasts, 4 lunches on days 7, 8, 9, and 10, and 4 dinners at places mentioned in the itinerary
+- 9 nights’ accommodations in four-star hotels and local countryside hotels with private facilities including 9 breakfasts, 4 boxed lunches on days 7, 8, 9, and 10, and 4 dinners at places mentioned in the itinerary

-- Meat soup in Siglufjordur on day 5
+- Icelandic meat soup dinner at a local’s home in Siglufjördur on day 5

 NOTE: All departures are guaranteed with a minimum of 2 participants.
 Price does not include items not mentioned in the itinerary, optional tours, or transfers to and from Keflavik Airport.
+Tour operator reserves the right to alter routes without prior notice due to road conditions; tour operator also reserves the right to substitute listed hotels for hotels of a similar quality if conditions warrant.
 As this is a hiking tour, please be prepared to bring the following: good hiking shoes, outdoor clothes, a backpack, and trekking poles.
 More information on packing needs for Iceland can be found on our FAQs page.
 This hiking tour is listed as moderate: trails are mostly in good condition, mileage is higher than the typical level for a beginner, elevation gain is set at moderate, and clients should be in good hiking condition to join the tour.

-- Hikes range from 1-3.5 hours.
+- Hikes range from 1-6 hours.
 These are soft adventure hikes with intermediate (moderate) level of difficulty.
 Participants do not need to be expert hikers, but they should be in reasonable physical shape.
-The guide will assess and choose the hiking routes for each day based on weather and the fitness/experience level of the group.
+The guide will assess and choose the hiking routes for each day based on weather and the fitness/experience level of the group

 - The guide has the right to change hiking routes in the itinerary based on weather conditions or unforeseen circumstances